Louise Glück – O jardim

 do que as outras pessoas.
 Mas a ausência

-de todo o sentimento, da menor
+de todo sentimento, da menor

 como em minha antiga vida: deixa-las